rogersovich/nextjs-test-jsonplaceholder/README.md

 # Jsonplaceholder Post App

-This is a Next JS application that allows users to see list, create, detail and edit using the [jsonplaceholder](https://jsonplaceholder.typicode.com/) API.
+This is a Next JS application that allows users to see list, create, detail and edit Post using the [jsonplaceholder](https://jsonplaceholder.typicode.com/) API.

 ## Installation